Theo Marzials: Poetry

 In 1873 Marzials's only published collection of poetry was released, The Gallery of Pigeons and Other Poems, which included the anthologised love poem "A Fragment" ("And then it seem'd I was a bird...")
 It also includes A Tragedy, an unusual poem that has often been called the worst ever written in the English language.
 The poem has been chosen as the worst ever by Ross and Kathryn Petras in the 1997 book Very Bad Poetry and by the Not Terribly Good Club of Great Britain along with many other writers and critics.
 However, Ford Madox Ford called the collection "by far the most exquisite ... by any of the lesser Pre-Raphaelite poets".
 Other poems by Marzials featured in The Yellow Book, an important literary periodical of the late 19th century.
 Gerard Manley Hopkins described Marzials's "Rondel" as having "an art and finish rare in English verse".

 John M. Munro edited a selection of Marzials's poems and had them published in 1974.
 He referred to him as "interesting rather than significant, a literary curiosity, perhaps, rather than a neglected genius."

 Music

 Marzials later spent much of his time as a composer and in 1883 released Pan Pipes, which coupled his music with the work of Christina Rossetti and the illustrations of Walter Crane.
 The most successful of his songs was 1878's "Twickenham Ferry", which was well received in both England and America, and a musical version of Algernon Charles Swinburne's poem "Ask Nothing More of Me, Sweet", which became one of the most popular ballads of the 1880s.
 Marzials socialized with composer Mary Augusta Wakefield, who also set Swinburne's work to music.
-Around the same time, Marzials collaborated with Alberto Randegger as a librettist on Arthur Goring Thomas' Esmeralda, an opera based on the character of the same name from Victor Hugo's The Hunchback of Notre Dame.
+Around the same time, Marzials collaborated with Alberto Randegger as a librettist on Arthur Thomas' Esmeralda, an opera based on the character of the same name from Victor Hugo's 1831 novel The Hunchback of Notre-Dame.